Chang-yeol/DRAMsim3_Rowhammer_PRA_CRA/README.md

 ```

 The name of the output file is ```trace_[CONFIG]``` (without extension), e.g., ```trace_DDR3_8Gb_x16_1866```. <br/>
 The output can be directed to another directory by `-o` option.
 The default is set to the current directory.
-(Please check the other option using `-h` flag.)
+(Please check the other options using `-h` flag.)

 ## Building & running the simulator